 Anxiety related issues are very common and one of the most frequently diagnosed is Generalised Anxiety Disorder (GAD).
 You will find information on this page about what GAD is and how you could tackle it.

 What is Generalised Anxiety Disorder (GAD)?

-Anxiety is a very common problem that thousands of people in Sheffield, and around the country, have to deal with.
+Anxiety is a very common problem that thousands of people in Sheffield, and around the UK, have to deal with.
 One type of anxiety is Generalised Anxiety Disorder (GAD)

 A person who has been experiencing Generalised Anxiety Disorder, or GAD, often has extreme and exaggerated levels of worry that affect them on a daily basis.
 The symptoms of Generalised Anxiety Disorder can happen in different places at different times which makes planning ahead in life difficult.

 People with GAD tend to have uncontrolled thoughts that are disproportionate to the actual risk.
 They frequently focus on catastrophic possibilities rather than more likely possibilities.

 It boils down to the attitude of “anything that can go wrong it will...spectacularly!”
 The issues that are the focus of this worry are many and numerous.
 Any and all aspects of life can be part of having GAD.

 This level of anxiety becomes so practised and familiar it gets in the way of living life normally.
 The idea of controlling the feelings of anxiety seems so foreign and impossible.
 This means that the anxiety just continues to build and build.

 Hypnotherapy for Generalised Anxiety Disorder